JaapHinke/iottum/dashboard/index.md

 ![screenshot of confirmation page](QuickSight_We_emailed_you_instructions.png){:width="80%"}

 After you receive the email (check your spam folder if needed), click the reset link to open the **Reset password** page in your browser.

 Enter and confirm the new password, then click `Continue`.

-Now continue to sign in with the new password (see **Revisiting the iotspot dashboard in QuickSight** above).
+Now continue to sign in with the new password (see [Revisiting the iotspot dashboard](#revisiting-the-iotspot-dashboard) above for details).